gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/toolchain/riscv/install.md

 * the **target** platform defines the environment where the application will be executed, and in general can be either a bare metal (the application sits directly on the hardware and has intimate control of it), and applications that sit on top of an operating system, usually a distribution of GNU/Linux optimised for embedded environments
 * the **host/development** platform is the platform where the development tools are executed, usually as cross compilers, and can be, in our case, any platform that supports Eclipse, for example Windows, macOS, GNU/Linux, etc.

-> Note: Be sure you select the proper toolchain for the target platform, otherwise builds will not succeed, or the generated applications will fail to run. **Do not** try to use the RISC-V Embdedded GCC to build GNU/Linux applications, because the executables will not run on anything than bare metal, and **do not try to use the Linux toolchains for bare metal applications**.
+> Note: Be sure you select the proper toolchain for the target platform, otherwise builds will not succeed, or the generated applications will fail to run. **Do not** try to use the RISC-V Embedded GCC to build GNU/Linux applications, because the executables will not run on anything than bare metal, and **do not try to use the Linux toolchains for bare metal applications**.

-The installation details described below assume the selection of the GNU MCU Eclipse RISC-V Embdedded GCC toolchain.
+The installation details described below assume the selection of the GNU MCU Eclipse RISC-V Embedded GCC toolchain.
 For other toolchains, please follow the specific installation instructions.

 ## riscv64-unknown-elf-gcc

-After installing the toolchain, you'll end up with lots of programs prefixed by `riscv64-unknown-elf-`.
-Don't be confused by this unfortunate name, the executables are not as _unknown_ as they pretend to be, and the **64** does not mean it runs only on 64-bits platforms, or that it produces 64-bits only binaries.
-Actually, the toolchain produces both 32/64-bits binaries, based on `-march` and `-mabi`.
+After installing the toolchain, you'll end up with lots of programs prefixed by `riscv-none-embed-`.
+For those used to the RISC-V original toolchains, there is no `riscv64-` or `riscv32-` prefix since it is actually not needed, the toolchain produces both 32/64-bits binaries, based on `-march` and `-mabi`.

 Be sure you **do** select carefully the proper release file to  match the 32/64-bits platform you are using.

 ## Download

-Due to portability reasons, the GNU MCU Eclipse plug-ins do not include any toolchain binaries, but they can be downloaded from [GNU MCU Eclipse RISC-V Embdedded GCC](https://github.com/gnu-mcu-eclipse/riscv-none-gcc/releases).
-Alternatively, a slightly less elaborated distribution can be downloaded from the [SiFive Tools](https://www.sifive.com/products/tools/) page (currently less platforms supported and no newlib-nano).
+Due to portability reasons, the GNU MCU Eclipse plug-ins distributions **do not** include any toolchain binaries, but they can be downloaded from [GNU MCU Eclipse RISC-V Embedded GCC](https://github.com/gnu-mcu-eclipse/riscv-none-gcc/releases).

 ![RISC-V Releases]({{ site.baseurl }}/assets/images/2017/riscv-releases.png)